Bulk import in the planning: load your entire editorial backlog in seconds

 |---|---|

-Once your CSV file is imported, all your drafts appear directly in the active folder of your Semji planning.
-Each piece of content is created with the information you provided: title, primary keyword, URL (for existing content), status, and any other column defined in the template.
+Once your CSV file has been imported, all your drafts appear directly in the active folder of your Semji planning.
+Each piece of content is created with the information you filled in the file: title, main keyword, URL (for existing content), status, and any other column defined in the template.

 - Drafts created instantly, ready to be assigned and analyzed

-- A fully actionable planning view to manage production immediately
+- A planning view immediately usable to manage production

 - The ability to import existing content (with URL) directly in "Optimize" mode

-- A downloadable CSV template from the interface to ensure the right format from the start
+- A downloadable CSV template from the interface to ensure the correct format from the start

 How to use it (step by step)